waggle-sensor/summer2021/Li/project_code/pole_extraction_algorithm/README.md

 ![Image](./figures/fig01.png )

 Here is a more detailed flowchart for each of the three image segmentation methods.
-A series of image processing techniques were used to improve robustness and coverage over a variety of images.
+A series of image processing techniques were used to improve robustness and coverage over a variety of images. a) Otsu; b) Canny; c) K-means.

 ![Image](./figures/fig02.png )